TosinM/unsupervised_cancer_detection/docs/source/example-data.rst

 Accessing Unsupervised Cancer Detection Tool from your browser
 --------------------------------------------------------------

-Navigate your browser to the UCDT page `insert link later.`
+Navigate your browser to the UCDT page localhost/UnsupervisedCD/